-The range rarity index is a weighed (by endemism-so smaller range species get higher weight) index based on refining species ranges from IUCN red list data (mammals, amphibians, birds) (IUCN, 2017) using species specific habitat preferences, land cover data from the ESA Climate Change Initiative (ESA CCI, 2015) and land cover elevation data from GMTED2010 (Danielson and Gesh, 2011).
+The biodiversity significance index is a weighted (by endemism-so smaller range species get higher weight) index based on refining species ranges from IUCN red list data (mammals, amphibians, birds) (IUCN, 2017) using species specific habitat preferences, land cover data from the ESA Climate Change Initiative (ESA CCI, 2017) and land cover elevation data from GMTED2010 (Danielson and Gesh, 2011).
+Significance is based on refining by all landcover types, as opposed to Hill et al. (2019), which focuses on forest classes and forest dependent species.